kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/Demystifying JAM.md

 [^6]: And the 3rd one being an `on_message`, which is called when a message from another service arrives.

-Finally, the name of the two entry-points is why this protocol is called JAM: the Join Accumulate Machine. **Join** is `fn refine()`, when all Polkadot cores do a lot of work, all in parallel, for different services. **Accumulate** is when the result of all the aforementioned are all *accumulated* into the main JAM state.
+Finally, the name of the two entry-points is why the protocol is called JAM: the Join Accumulate Machine. **Join** is `fn refine()`, when all Polkadot cores do a lot of work, all in parallel, for different services. **Accumulate** is when the result of all the aforementioned are *accumulated* into the main JAM state.
 This is the on-chain execution part.
 ### Semi Coherence

-Recall from existing material around Polkadot's language of choice for enabling parachain communication (XCM), that [all such communication is asynchronous](https://github.com/polkadot-fellows/xcm-format?tab=readme-ov-file#11-xcm-communication-model).
+Recall from existing material around XCM, Polkadot's language of choice for parachain communication, that [all such communication is asynchronous](https://github.com/polkadot-fellows/xcm-format?tab=readme-ov-file#11-xcm-communication-model).
 That is, a message is sent, and its reply cannot be waited upon.

 **Asynchrony** is the manifestation of an **incoherent** system, and is a major drawback of systems that are permanently sharded, such as Polkadot 1 and Polkadot 2 and the existing L2 landscape in Ethereum.